Business Compliance12 min read1 May 2026

 • Payment of renewal fee

-• Updated insurance certificates (if applicable)
+• Updated insurance certificates

-• Staff qualification updates (new hires must meet licensing standards)
+• Staff qualification updates for new hires

 • Premises re-inspection (for some licence types)

-• Self-declaration of compliance (increasingly common)
+• Self-declaration of compliance

 Penalties for Operating Without a Licence